-Buttery bun dough rolled in lemon sugar, baked, and covered in a thick lemon glaze.
+This Glazed Lemon Monkey Bread is made with homemade bun dough rolled in lemon sugar, baked, and covered in a thick lemon glaze.
 The perfect make ahead breakfast, brunch or dessert!

 Hands up: how many of you hated lemon growing up?

-Pretty sure my hand is up there, too.
+I hear you.
+My hand is up there, too.

-As a kid, I thought dessert was chocolate or – well pretty much just chocolate.
+As a kid, I thought dessert was chocolate or – well, pretty much just chocolate.

 It didn’t have to be full-on chocolate.
 A chocolate chip cookie would be fine.
 I’d even take an oatmeal raisin (though not if there were chocolate chip nearby).

-My mom always made fabulous food, and her buns and cookies are legendary (I hear those snickers (not to be mistaken with Snickers)).
+My mom always made fabulous food, and her homemade buns and cookies are pretty legendary.

 I’ve also grown to appreciate some new flavours, like lemon, and now I’m totally obsessed.
 Maybe it’s a lot like sour candies.
 The sweet and the tangy pair so well together, I can’t get enough.